Stabilizer Testing and Magic Entropy via Quantum Fourier Analysis: Discussion and future directions

 \section{Discussion and future directions}

 In this work, we have introduced a series of quantum convolutions on qubits/qudits.
 Based on these quantum convolutions, we provide a systematic framework to implement the stabilizer testing for states, and Clifford testing for gates.
 We also introduce a magic measure named ``magic entropy'' by quantum convolutions on qubits/qudits.
-There are still several open questions that require further investigation and research, and we outline five such problems:
+Moreover, due to the universality of Gaussian states and quantum Fourier analysis, the results in this work can also extended to other framework such as matchgate and bosonic Gaussian circuits.
+In addition, there are still several open questions that require further investigation and research, and we outline four such problems:

-(1) The quantum convolution in this work can be realized by CNOT gates.
-If, with the advancement in experimental techniques, both CNOT gates and a subroutine of swap tests can be implemented experimentally, then it is possible to perform the stabilizer testing and measure the magic entropy of many-body quantum systems.
-This would be in a fashion similar to the successful measurement of entanglement entropy by Greiner and his group~\cite{Islam15} and high-fidelity realization of entangling gates by the Harvard-MIT-QuEra collaboration~\cite{evered2023highfidelity}.
+(1) The quantum convolution in this work can be realized by CNOT gates and swap tests, both of which can be implemented experimentally.
+Thus it is possible to perform the stabilizer testing and measure the magic entropy of many-body quantum systems.
+This would proceed in a fashion similar to the successful measurement of entanglement entropy by Greiner and his group~\cite{Islam15} and high-fidelity realization of entangling gates by the Harvard-MIT-QuEra collaboration~\cite{evered2023highfidelity}.

-(2) Inspired by the concept of entanglement spectrum, we introduce the notion of magic spectrum, defined as the spectrum of the self-convolution $\boxtimes\psi$ for a given state $\psi$.
+(2) Inspired by the concept of entanglement spectrum, we introduce the notion of magic spectrum.
+We define this as the spectrum of the self-convolution $\boxtimes\psi$ for a given state $\psi$.
 The properties and characteristics of the magic spectrum, especially in the context of many-body quantum systems, warrant further investigation and study.

 (3) Linearity testing of Boolean functions plays an important role in classical error correction, cryptography, and complexity theory.
 It would be interesting to find the application of stabilizer testing and its generalization in quantum error correction codes, and in quantum complexity theory.
-For example, can this give insight to obtain a better understanding of locally-testable quantum code~\cite{AharonovQLTC15,Eldar17} or the quantum-PCP conjecture~\cite{AharonovQPCP13}.
+For example, can such testing give insight to obtain a better understanding of locally-testable quantum codes~\cite{AharonovQLTC15,Eldar17}, or the quantum-PCP conjecture~\cite{AharonovQPCP13}.

-(4) It would be interesting to generalize magic entropy to non-Gaussian entropy in continuous-variable quantum systems.
-Non-Gaussian entropy can be defined as the quantum entropy of the self-convolution of the given state, where the convolution is given either by a beam splitter or an amplifier.